feathersjs/docs/hooks/bundled.md

 There are a few hooks included in the `feathers-hooks` module that are available on the hooks module.

 > **ProTip** Database adapters that use an ORM like `feathers-sequelize` and `feathers-mongoose` return ORM instances instead of plain objects.
+You may need to convert them to plain objects for some hooks to work properly.
 Check the documentation for your database adapter to see how to get plain objects.

 ## populate